headerx/laravel-adminer-plugins/README.md

 - That's it!
 You don't have to do anything else, Adminer will call the [adminer_object()](https://github.com/headerx/laravel-adminer-plugins/blob/a853a2ddf7a3b8f804752b2a5e09e7b772efcfce/src/helper.php#L4) helper on its own.

 ## Todo
-- [ ] Allow passing of paremeters fromm config to plugin instantiation (Without any breakage on zero config installs)
+- [ ] Allow passing of paremeters from config to plugin instantiation (Without any breakage on zero config installs)

 ## Testing